 This important role will be responsible for all aspects of timely and accurate data management in compliance with national and international regulatory legislations relating to medical information and Good Clinical Practice.
-The role involves managing the development of database templates, trial data management processes, implementing quality assurance activities, performing data entry ensuring robust datasets including monitoring and auditing of trial data and activity in order to meet established milestones and deliverables specific to each clinical trial.
-The Clnical Data Manager will build relationships and manage project communications with all MASC Trials stakeholders.
-This role will liaise directly with research staff at participating hospitals, study teams, and colleagues including providing training and support for external site staff, therefore the role depends on communication and collaboration.
-There may also be opportunities within the role to assist in the preparation of research output including publications and presentations as required.
+The role involves the development of database templates and trial data management processes, implementing quality assurance activities and performing data entry to ensure robust datasets.
+The Clinical Data Manager role depends on communication and collaboration to build relationships and manage each project with MASC Trials stakeholders.
+There may also be opportunities within the role to assist in the preparation of research output including publications and presentations.

 This exceptional candidate will be highly organised, preferably with extensive experience within a tertiary setting and in a clinical trials environment.
 Experience working in an oncology setting will be highly regarded.

-- Relevant tertiary qualifications in Health Information Management degree or equivalent with substantial relevant professional experience.
+- Tertiary qualifications in Health Information Management degree or equivalent with substantial relevant professional experience.

-- Minimum 1-2 years’ demonstrated experience in clinical trial data management.
+- Preferred 2 years’ experience in clinical trial data management.

 - Demonstrated understanding of Good Clinical Practice and applicable national and international regulations guiding research and health information management.

-- Excellent interpersonal, verbal and written communication skills with sound negotiating and conflict resolution skills and a demonstrated level of tact and discretion in dealing with a variety of matters (including patient safety, clinical issues, research and site personnel issues).
+- Excellent interpersonal, verbal and written communication skills with sound negotiating and conflict resolution skills and a demonstrated level of tact and discretion.

-- Demonstrated ability to work productively both independently and as part of a team.
+- Demonstrated ability to work productively both independently and as part of a team, taking initiative and exercising sound judgement in resolving matters that may arise as part of normal daily work.

 Benefits of working with us:

-• Be a part of a supportive, dedicated growing team.
+- Be a part of a supportive, growing team.

-Please include your CV and a cover letter outlining your interest in working with MASC Trials.
+Please include your CV and a cover letter outlining your interest in working with MASC Trials and responding to the selection criteria.
 Please provide a minimum of two referees.
 Applicants must have full Australian work rights.